Best Battery Cases for iPhone 7 Plus

 The big ol' iPhone 7 Plus has a big ol' battery, but that's often not enough to get most people through a day of heavy use.
 That goes double for folks who use theirs as their primary camera (PORTRAIT MODE MY LIFE).

-Carrying around an external battery pack can be cumbersome, so streamline the process and grab a battery case.
+Carrying around an external battery pack can be cumbersome, so why not streamline the process and grab a battery case instead.
 It'll probably bulk things up a bit, but better bulky than brick.

 Note: You'll likely have to compromise when it comes to headphones, since a lot of these cases connect via the Lightning port, so you won't be able to plug in EarPods or other Lightning headphones.
-You'll need some sweet wireless headphones.
+You could just get some sweet wireless headphones instead.

 Trianium Atomic Pro